-1. Submissions should be in English, on consecutively numbered pages.
-Both American and UK spellings are acceptable as long as they adhere consistently to one or the other pattern.
+- Submissions should be in English: American, UK and Canadian spellings are acceptable as long as they adhere consistently to one pattern.

-2. Citations should be made in author-date format (Author, 1974, 69).
+- Citations should be made in author-date format (Author 1974, p.
+69).
 A reference list of all works cited should be placed at the end of the article.

 Author, A. B. 2013.
 Title.
 Journal, 1(1): 1-10.

 Author, C. D., Author, B., and Author, C. C. 2013.
 Title.
 In: Author, J. E., and Author, B. (Eds.)
 Title.
 City: Publisher, pp. 1-10.

 Author, E. F. 2008.
 Title.
 City: Publisher.

 Author, G. H. 2004 .
 Title.
 City: Publisher.

 Please note that for article titles, quotation marks should not be used.

 6. All notes should be as ENDNOTES.
 Please be very judicious with the number of notes deployed.